Skip to Main Content

 That facilities spread means the property competes differently to boutique properties like Pleta De Mar Luxury By Nature or Fontsanta Thermal Spa and Wellness, which each occupy specific niches.
 Cap Vermell is closer in ambition to Jumeirah Mallorca at the island's north end: both properties operate at resort scale with full-service amenity stacks, though Cap Vermell's east-coast location gives it a quieter geographic context and a different coastal character.

-The Leading Hotels of the World membership (current as of 2025) provides the peer signal that most directly calibrates the property's international positioning.
-LHW membership does not guarantee a specific experience, but the curation process filters for physical standards and service consistency, which means Cap Vermell occupies the same global consideration set as comparable properties across Spain, including Mandarin Oriental Ritz, Madrid, Mas de Torrent Hotel and Spa in the Costa Brava, and Terra Dominicata in the Priorat.
+The Leading Hotels of the World membership provides the peer signal that most directly calibrates the property's international positioning, placing Cap Vermell in a considered global set that includes Mandarin Oriental Ritz, Madrid, Mas de Torrent Hotel and Spa in the Costa Brava, and Terra Dominicata in the Priorat.

 Location and Access